The History of

 Following the 1962 protest against social segregation between oral and sign language students on Ogden's residential campus, Dr. Grant B. Bitter, a steadfast advocate for oral and mainstream education, and his oral supporters suspected that the Utah Association of the Deaf had organized the student strike.
 The Utah State Board of Education conducted an investigation but found no evidence of any connection between the students and the Utah Association for the Deaf (Sanderson, The UAD Bulletin, Summer 1963; Kenneth L. Kinner, personal communication, May 14, 2011).
 In the face of societal segregation, the simultaneous communication students demonstrated their unwavering determination and courage by staging their own protests.

 Dr. Robert G. Sanderson, who served as the president of the Utah Association of the Deaf from 1960 to 1963, denied any involvement in a strike during his tenure.
 He maintained that the strike was a spontaneous reaction by students who felt that the conditions, restrictions, and personalities at the Utah School for the Deaf had become intolerable (Sanderson, The UAD Bulletin, Summer 1963).
 In the Fall-Winter 1962 issue of the UAD Bulletin, the Utah Association of the Deaf expressed its support for a classroom test of the dual-track program at the Utah School for the Deaf.
 However, they openly opposed complete social isolation, interference with religious activities, crippling the sports program, and intense pressure on children in the oral program to comply with the "no signing" rule (UAD Bulletin, Fall-Winter 1962, p.
 2).
-The dual-track program's implementation marked a dark chapter in the history of deaf education in Utah.
+The dual-track program's implementation marked a dark chapter in the history of Deaf education in Utah.

 Kenneth L. Kinner, a 1954 Utah School for the Deaf graduate and father of two Deaf children, Deanne (Class of 1979) and Duane (Class of 1991 from the Idaho School for the Deaf), shared an incident from the 1970s.
 The mother of an oral girl insisted on her daughter's transfer to Ben Lomond High School, part of the USD extension program, situated between 7th and 9th Streets and Harrison Blvd.
-Other parents also requested the same option for their children, as they wanted them to attend everyday social activities and sports with hearing peers.
+Other parents also expressed their desire for their children to participate in daily social activities and sports alongside their hearing peers.
 They urged their best-prepared children to integrate into mainstream society.
-As predicted by the Utah Association of the Deaf, this resulted in the crippling of the USD athletic programs.
+As predicted by the Utah Association of the Deaf, this resulted in the crippling of the Utah School for the Deaf's athletic programs, a significant blow to the Deaf students and the Utah Deaf community.
 When Ben Lomond High School grew overcrowded, some students transferred to Ogden High School for two years, from 1973 to 1975.
 Some oral students participated in hearing sports teams, while others did not.
 Only Bruce Aldridge, an oral student, had his parents' consent to participate in USD sports (Kenneth L. Kinner, personal communication, 2010).

 Dr. Robert G. Sanderson, who served as the president of the Utah Association of the Deaf from 1960 to 1963, denied any involvement in a strike during his tenure.
 He maintained that the strike was a spontaneous reaction by students who felt that the conditions, restrictions, and personalities at the Utah School for the Deaf had become intolerable (Sanderson, The UAD Bulletin, Summer 1963).
 In the Fall-Winter 1962 issue of the UAD Bulletin, the Utah Association of the Deaf expressed its support for a classroom test of the dual-track program at the Utah School for the Deaf.
 However, they openly opposed complete social isolation, interference with religious activities, crippling the sports program, and intense pressure on children in the oral program to comply with the "no signing" rule (UAD Bulletin, Fall-Winter 1962, p.
 2).
-The dual-track program's implementation marked a dark chapter in the history of deaf education in Utah.
+The dual-track program's implementation marked a dark chapter in the history of Deaf education in Utah.

 Kenneth L. Kinner, a 1954 Utah School for the Deaf graduate and father of two Deaf children, Deanne (Class of 1979) and Duane (Class of 1991 from the Idaho School for the Deaf), shared an incident from the 1970s.
 The mother of an oral girl insisted on her daughter's transfer to Ben Lomond High School, part of the USD extension program, situated between 7th and 9th Streets and Harrison Blvd.
-Other parents also requested the same option for their children, as they wanted them to attend everyday social activities and sports with hearing peers.
+Other parents also expressed their desire for their children to participate in daily social activities and sports alongside their hearing peers.
 They urged their best-prepared children to integrate into mainstream society.
-As predicted by the Utah Association of the Deaf, this resulted in the crippling of the USD athletic programs.
+As predicted by the Utah Association of the Deaf, this resulted in the crippling of the Utah School for the Deaf's athletic programs, a significant blow to the Deaf students and the Utah Deaf community.
 When Ben Lomond High School grew overcrowded, some students transferred to Ogden High School for two years, from 1973 to 1975.
 Some oral students participated in hearing sports teams, while others did not.
 Only Bruce Aldridge, an oral student, had his parents' consent to participate in USD sports (Kenneth L. Kinner, personal communication, 2010).

-The Sports Programs at the Utah School for the Deaf
+The Sports Photos at the

-from 1959 to 1976
+Utah School for the Deaf Span from 1959 to 1976

-from 1959 to 1976
+Utah School for the Deaf Span from 1959 to 1976

 The Utah School for the Deaf Participates